tapis-project/documentation/source/technical/systems.rst

     "metadata": null
  }

-Note that authnCredential is null.
+Note that authnCredential is *null*.
 Only specific Tapis services are authorized to retrieve credentials.

 Retrieving details for all systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^